Holistic Pain Relief in Pregnancy: Your Guide to Comfort & Self-Care

 The ideal is birth attendants are there, so there with the laboring mama, especially towards later labor when sensations can get intense, but know that mama needs to feel private, safe and undisturbed to labor best, to not feel watched; so we try to leave her alone, on her own, until she needs us.
 Even then, we try to be in background so mama doesn’t feel watched, after doing needed assessments without causing much disruption, as a lifeguard just in case and there of course if more support is needed.

-Prepare yourself to be empowered, have an advocate and birth YOUR way!
+Prepare yourself to be empowered, have an advocate and birth YOUR way with my signature online Love Your Birth comprehensive course.

 Premature Rupture of Membranes at Term